TMizzan/Howse-33/README.md

-Howse33 - Sample Card Game Built Using The Corona SDK
+Howse 33 - Sample Card Game Built Using The Corona SDK
 ==========================================================================

 Overview